 DoneRead—indicates when the Client/Server finished processing the message.

 DoneSend—indicates when the Client/Server finished sending the message.

 Data masked by key—The key that masked the message.

-The Message Inspector contains the non-masked message content in plain text or JSON (depending on the message format).
+The Message Inspector contains the non-masked message content visualized in Text, JSON, or HEX body inspector.
 The inspector has a toolbar that allows you to word-wrap the message content and highlight content through a search term.

 All inspectors provide further interaction options through a context menu.
 The context menu options vary depending on the inspectors' type (refer to the list below).

 - Copy—Basic copy operation for selected content.
 Available in most inspectors.

 - Copy Value—An option to copy only the value (from a key-value pair).
 Available in Headers inspector.

 - Copy Key/Value—An option to copy the key-value pair.
 Available in Headers inspector.

 - Copy Response Cookie Value—An option to copy the value of a selected cookie.
 Available in Cookies inspector.